Robelyn Garcia: Professional career

-Garcia also received the 2015 WBCBL Women's Professional Basketball "Trailblazer" Award on August 2, 2015, along with 9 other female basketball Icons including Cynthia Cooper, Nancy Lieberman, Sarah Campbell, E.C.
-Hill, Dr. Geri Kay Hart, Lynette Woodard, Kandi Conda, Lisa Leslie and Tamika Catchings.
+Garcia also received the 2015 WBCBL Women's Professional Basketball "Trailblazer" Award on August 2, 2015.
 The award recognizes some of the most influential people in professional women's basketball, specifically those who helped blaze the trail, shape the overall landscape and pave the way for women's professional basketball.
-These 10 women have prevailed to greatness in a male dominated sport and give hope to young girls who inspire to be professional players, coaches, and team owners.

-Garcia, her Kansas City Mustangs undefeated team, Kansas Crusaders Championship team and the entire Women's Basketball Association have a permanent display at The Black Archives of Mid-America WBA Hall of Fame.
+Garcia, her Kansas City Mustangs undefeated team, Kansas Crusaders Championship team and the entire Women's Basketball Association have a permanent display at The Black Archives of Mid-America Women's Pro Basketball Hall of Fame.

 Coaching career

-Garcia coached two seasons at Haskell Indian Nations University in Lawrence, Kansas while she was working on her Doctorate at The University of Kansas.
-She coached the Haskell Indian Nations Fighting Indians freshman team to a 20-0 undefeated season in 1992.
+Garcia coached two seasons at Haskell Indian Nations University in Lawrence, Kansas, while she was working on her doctorate at the University of Kansas.
+She coached the Fighting Indians freshman team to an undefeated 20–0 season in 1992.
 Garcia also coached several semi-pro, exhibition and club teams including the touring team Christian Basketball.

 Higher education

-Dr. Garcia finished her eleventh college diploma at Harvard University Extension School on May 26, 2020 with a Professional Graduate Certificate in Web Technologies.
-Her eighth college degree and third master's degree was a Master of Arts in Criminal Justice and Criminology at Arizona State University which also inducted her into the Arizona State Chapter of Phi Kappa Phi for her academic and scholarly achievement in May, 2014.
-In addition, she has a Ph.D. in Education Administration, a Master of Science in Kinesiology/Exercise Science, a Post-Doc Graduate Certificate in Gerontology, a master's in Aging and Lifespan Development, an Associate of Arts and Sciences and a Bachelor of Liberal Arts and General Studies.
-Garcia began her second doctorate program at Arizona State University in Fall 2014; she is a Post-Doc in the Doctor of Behavioral Health program.
-Garcia began her twelfth college degree in the summer of 2018 at Harvard University studying for a master's degree in Digital Media and Museum Technology at Harvard University Extension School with anticipated graduation date in 2022.
-Further, Dr. Garcia completed a Bachelor of Metaphysical Science and is pursuing a third Doctorate degree at The University of Sedona and The University of Metaphysics to add Metaphysician to her list of titles.
+Garcia, a lifelong scholar, has earned the following academic degrees and diplomas: